aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

  ### Installing the Service Catalog Terraform reference architecture into a single account hub account

-  1. Navigate to the S3 [console](https://console.aws.amazon.com/s3/).In the S3 Console, choose the **TerraformScripts/cloudformation-templates/terraform-architecture-single-account.yaml** file
+  1. Navigate to the S3 [console](https://console.aws.amazon.com/s3/).
+In the S3 console, choose the **TerraformScripts/cloudformation-templates/terraform-architecture-single-account.yaml** file
   2. Copy the URL
   2. Navigate to the CloudFormation [console](https://console.aws.amazon.com/cloudformation/).
   3. Verify the region.